Ralph Percy: Career

-During 1462 and 1463, the Lancastrians attempted to destabilise the kingdom, ruled by their Yorkist enemy, Edward IV.
+During 1462 and 1463, the Lancastrians attempted to destabilise the kingdom, which was ruled by their Yorkist enemy, Edward IV.
 These attempts were concentrated in the north of England and directed by the Lancastrian Queen, Margaret of Anjou (Henry VI's wife).

 The Earl of Warwick led campaigns to neutralise the Lancastrians in the north in the early 1460s.
 As a result, Sir Ralph Percy surrendered Bamburgh Castle to Edward IV, on Christmas Eve 1462 in return for a free pardon.
-Sir Ralph swore allegiance to Edward IV and, as part of Edward IV's policy of conciliation, Percy's lands were then returned to him.
-Sir Ralph took control of both Bamburgh and Dunstanburgh Castles, under his surrender agreement with Edward.
+Sir Ralph swore allegiance to Edward IV who, in a policy of conciliation, returned Percy's lands, and control of both Bamburgh and Dunstanburgh Castles, to him.

 Fighting in the north continued, exacerbated by a Scottish invasion led by James III, Margaret of Anjou and Henry VI in 1463.
 When the Scots sued for peace, Lord Montague was sent to arrange terms.
 On 25 April 1464, Montague was on his way to Norham.
-The Duke of Somerset (who had surrendered and sworn allegiance with Percy) and Percy, forswearing their oaths, attacked Montague with 5,000 men.
+Percy and the Duke of Somerset (who had surrendered and sworn allegiance with Percy), forswearing their oaths, attacked Montague with 5,000 men.
 The site of that battle was Hedgeley Moor, seven miles south of Wooler.
 Percy led Somerset's vanguard and was killed.